spiritumduo/spiritumDuo/docs/technical/backend/graphql.md

 GraphQL APIs are better because

 - we can reuse queries
-- the queries don't need to be changed when the client's requirements change
 - queries are more optimised because [under/overfetching](https://stackoverflow.com/questions/44564905/what-is-over-fetching-or-under-fetching) is not a problem

 RESTful APIs are better because